 \section{Abstract}

-Questions in political interviews and hearings serve strategic purposes beyond information gathering including advancing partisan narratives and shaping public perceptions.
-However, these strategic aspects remain understudied due to the lack of large-scale datasets for studying such discourse.
-Congressional hearings provide an especially rich and tractable site for studying political questioning: Interactions are structured by formal rules, witnesses are obliged to respond, and members with different political affiliations are guaranteed opportunities to ask questions, enabling comparisons of behaviors across the political spectrum.
+Questions in political hearings serve strategic purposes beyond information gathering, including advancing partisan narratives and shaping public perceptions, yet remain understudied at scale.
+Congressional hearings provide an especially rich and tractable site for studying political questioning: Interactions are structured by formal rules, witnesses are obliged to respond, and members with different political affiliations are guaranteed opportunities to ask questions.

 We develop a pipeline to extract question-answer pairs from unstructured hearing transcripts and construct a novel dataset of committee hearings from the 108th--117th Congress.
-Our analysis reveals systematic differences in questioning strategies across parties, by showing the party affiliation of questioners can be predicted from their questions alone.
-Our dataset and methods not only advance the study of congressional politics, but also provide a general framework for analyzing question-answering across interview-like settings.
+Our analysis reveals systematic differences in questioning strategies across parties, showing that questioner party affiliation can be predicted from questions alone.
+Our dataset and methods advance the study of congressional politics and provide a framework for analyzing question-answering across interview-like settings.